The 6 Best VoIP Alternatives to Skype

 Finding a VoIP Alternative to Skype

 Over the past few years, Skype has become the ultimate solution for the voice and video chat needs of most people, both privately and for businesses.
+It's backed by Microsoft, and - on paper - Skype for Business can cater to most of your communication needs.

 In fact, Skype’s 300 million users spend a collective 3 billion minutes a day on Skype.